Senior Mental Health Lead Training

 The intended impact of this course is to give schools and specialist settings the confidence and the tools to deal with a variety of mental health related issues and the knowledge of when to seek further outside help.

-Special Educational Needs and Primary Settings
+Special Educational Needs and Mainstream Settings

 - Introduction and welcome